Abusive parents in Islam | Fitrah Tawheed

 Share your experience

-Contact us with your request of wanting to share your experience with abusive parents.
-If your story resonates with many others who are dealing with abusive parents, then we will publish it on our website, and many people will be able to read your story.
+If your story resonates with many others who are dealing with abusive parents, then we will publish it on our website, and many people will be inspired by your story.

 Request sharing story